gssoto03/itsweek7/README.md

 push dword ninput
 call scanf
 ```
-Here, we're calling the function scanf and passing some values into it.
+Here, we're calling the function scanf and passing some arugments into it.
 The `push` is the action to move the `name` variable into the function as a parameter.
 The `dword` describes the size of the variable, in this case 32-bits.

 The order matters!
-In c, we would call this function using `scanf(ninput, name);`, but Assembly is so ass-backwards that we have to feed the variables in reverse!
-So, push name, then ninput, then call scanf.
+In c, we would call this function using `scanf(ninput, name);`, but assembly is so ass-backwards that we have to feed the function arguments in reverse!

 One more.